THC Checker

 THC vs Overall Strain Experience

-Some cultivars are often described as brighter, clearer, or more uplifting, while others are discussed as heavier or more physically settling, even when their THC levels look similar on paper.
+Some cultivars are often described as brighter, clearer, or more uplifting, while others are discussed as heavier or more physically settling, even when their THC levels appear similar on paper.
 A better THC checker helps users understand potency in relation to the broader strain profile instead of treating THC as a complete standalone answer.

 THC Checker as an Educational Research Tool